amckenna41/pySAR/CONFIG.md

 * `descriptors[descriptors][moreaubroto_autocorrelation]` - calculate or import from descriptors csv the Moreau-Broto Autocorreltaion descriptor values.
 * `descriptors[descriptors][moran_autocorrelation]` - calculate or import from descriptors csv the Moran Autocorreltaion descriptor values.
 * `descriptors[descriptors][geary_autocorrelation]` - calculate or import from descriptors csv the Geary Autocorreltaion descriptor values.
-* `descriptors[descriptors][composition]` - calculate or import from descriptors csv the Composition from CTD descriptor values.
-* `descriptors[descriptors][transition]` - calculate or import from descriptors csv the Transition from CTD descriptor values.
-* `descriptors[descriptors][distribution]` - calculate or import from descriptors csv the Distribution from CTD descriptor values.
+* `descriptors[descriptors][ctd]` - calculate or import from descriptors csv the Composition, Transition and Distribution from CTD descriptor values.
 * `descriptors[descriptors][conjoint_triad]` - calculate or import from descriptors csv the Conjoint Triad descriptor values.
 * `descriptors[descriptors][sequence_order_coupling_number]` - calculate or import from descriptors csv the Sequence Order Coupling number descriptor values.
 * `descriptors[descriptors][quasi_sequence_order]` - calculate or import from descriptors csv the Quasi Sequence Order descriptor values.